-Whenever furnished for human consumption or for domestic uses, the District will endeavor to provide water that is wholesome, potable, in no way harmful or dangerous to health and, insofar as practicable, free from objectionable odors, taste, color, and turbidity.
+Whenever furnished for human consumption or for domestic uses, the District will endeavor to provide water that is wholesome, potable, in no way harmful or dangerous to health, and, insofar as practicable, free from objectionable odors, taste, color, and turbidity.
 However, the District cannot be responsible for the meeting of these objectives nor can it guarantee the quality of water to its customers.
-Any deviations in water quality that violate State Department of Health ServicesState Water Resources Control Board, Division of

-Drinking Water criteria for Safe Drinking Water shall be monitored, reported, corrected, and have customer notification in accordance with Department of Health Servicesstate rules.
+Any deviations in water quality that violate the State Water Resources Control Board, Division of Drinking Water criteria for Safe Drinking Water shall be monitored, reported, corrected, and have customer notification in accordance with state rules.